 The State program may impose the threat of criminal prosecution who had the intent to defraud the State program a Class A misdemeanor punished in accordance with the penalties fixed by such law.

 N. NON-RETALIATION AND NON-RETRIBUTION FOR REPORTING

-The agency is committed to a policy that encourages timely disclosure of such concerns and prohibits any action directed against an employee, manager or staff member for making a good faith report of a concern.
+The agency is committed to a policy that encourages timely disclosure of such concerns and prohibits any action directed against an employee, manager, or staff member for making a good faith report of concern.

-Any manager, supervisor or employee who engages in retribution, retaliation or harassment against a reporting employee is subject to discipline up to and including dismissal on first offense.
+Any manager, supervisor, or employee who engages in retribution, retaliation, or harassment against a reporting employee is subject to discipline up to and including dismissal on the first offense.